Share this page

 Change the value of the A2 cell from 1.4 to 1.25.

 All the values in worksheet have been changed by changing the content of a single cell!
 What do you prefer now; change the contents of a single cell or change several cells?
 Which one is the most efficient?
 (Answer: change a single cell)

-But it's necessary to pay attention in the way that one uses the relative and absolute references.
+But you must pay attention in the way that you use the relative and absolute references.

 the cursor in the A3 cell.